top of page

 Initially, enslaved people had to live in caves or cabins in the woods before the land was cleared.
 Algiers’ long history as a plantation then began with Company Plantation, where “the Company did not provide them [enslaved] with enough food and fed them with the food stuffs it could not sell to the settlers or soldiers because they were damaged.”

 The plantation was surrounded by swampland where enslaved Africans held drumming circles, spiritual ceremonies, and even took control of their own freedom as maroons (Africans who escaped enslavement).
 This area was inhabited by buku maroon colonies, where these brave ancestors learned how to survive the bayou, evade authorities, and stand firm in their resistance.
 Lifelong Algiers resident and living legend, Malik Rahim, explains that maroons lived by a code -- today's popular, Mardi Gras Indian expression of “Won’t Bow Down” to slavery.
-“If you were a ‘petty maroon,’ you wouldn’t be gone long.
+“If you were a ‘petit maroon,’ you wouldn’t be gone long.
 If you were a ‘grand maroon,’ you weren’t coming back” says Rahim.
 The swamps of the Westbank were also once settled by the man, maroon, and martyr -- Jean Saint Malo.

 The plantation soon required additional management for its high population of enslaved Africans.
 Racist, “historian,” and architect, Le Page du Pratz, was hired as manager of Company Plantation and created new policies based on his dehumanizing views of Black people.
 In his journal of his time there, Le Page states: “Prudence demands that your Negroes be lodged at a sufficient distance so as not to be inconvenient, however, near enough to perceive what happens among them. [...] not to let your children approach them, which besides the bad air, could never teach them anything good, neither for morals, nor for education, nor for language” and “those who smell the worst are those who are the least Black.”
 Those drumming circles and voodoo ceremonies were put to a stop under the management of Le Page.
 Since there’s power when we come together, he felt the need to stop “the assemblies of the Negroes” in fear of “damage to the Colony” by revolt.
 He claims to have prevented a revolt after overhearing a group of enslaved people (7 men, 1 woman) conspiring to seize New Orleans from the French, years before the historic 1811 Slave Revolt (largest revolt in U.S. history).
 Le Page had them convicted and then executed.